samay90/iitgoa_hackathon_2024_backend/README.md

                 - if changes_old_item is empty that changes_new_item will be considered as addition of item.
                 - changes_new_item should the name of the item.
         Response : Response with total suggestion's count
+### e) Mark Attendance (/attend) (POST)
+        Headers : token
+        Body : is_attending [0-1]
+        Conditions :
+                - attendance will be taken for the next coming meal slot.
+                - It will be taken till the meal time is over and after that attendance for the next meal will start.
+                - You can only mark your attendance once.
+        Response : meal_date,meal_slot